Stanko/Stanko.github.io/_posts/2016-12-21-looking-forward-to-2017.md

 * Five senses in a business performance - Nikola Pantović
 * Go fast with Web Workers - Ivan Nikitović
-* How to be a better programmer - Sasa Ranisavljević
+* Become more professional developer - Saša Ranisavljević
 * State of a modern JavaScript development - Stanko Tadić (myself)

 It will probably happen on the first Saturday in February of 2017,